unibo-spe/spe-slides/content/00-intro/_index.md

 * Can be a project created for SPE alone
   * If you are short on ideas, we can help :)

+* Can be a project that covers SPE + thesis

 ---

 # "Project work"